RAFT has developed ‘Smart Matrix®’ an innovative treatment that speeds up wound healing and reduces scarring.

 But these figures and costs are probably only the tip of the iceberg.
 A study found in Denmark that nearly 60 per cent of open pressure sores are not reported in medical records.
 If Denmark is typical, then the true global numbers and costs must be staggering.

-Why are deep wounds such as diabetic leg ulcers so hard to heal?
+Why are deep wounds so hard to heal?

-The reason that diabetic leg ulcers and other chronic wounds are so hard to heal is that they go beyond the epidermis (top layer of skin), which can heal on its own or with treatment, through to the dermis (the thick inner-layer of skin) and even into the subcutaneous tissue below.
+The reason that chronic wounds are so hard to heal is that they go beyond the epidermis (top layer of skin), which can heal on its own or with treatment, through to the dermis (the thick inner-layer of skin) and even into the subcutaneous tissue below.

 Once damaged, the dermis is difficult to heal because it cannot regrow during treatment.
 So if the patient recovers, they will usually be left with disfiguring scars which can impede body movement.